martinthomson/rfc-syntax-change/draft-thomson-rswg-syntax-change.md

 ## Canonical Version

-When the XML for an existing RFC is updated, the updated XML becomes the canonical version of that RFC.
+When the RFC XML for an RFC is updated, the updated document becomes the canonical version of that RFC.

 ## Archival

-When RFC XML is updated, the updated version of the document shall be archived in addition to the existing version.
+When the RFC XML of an RFC is updated, the updated document shall be archived in addition to the existing version.

-This document does not specify how archives are maintained or how archived XML might be located or identified.
+This document does not specify how archives are maintained or how archived RFC XML might be located or identified.

 ## Publication Formats

-Publication formats are produced from the XML format.
-As XML changes, publication formats necessarily change, even if this might not result in observable differences.
+Publication formats are produced from the RFC XML format.
+As the RFC XML format of a document changes, publication formats can change, even if this might not result in observable differences.
 Similarly, as production tools change, publication formats can be regenerated to ensure a consistent presentation across the series.

-Publication formats -- or the contexts in which they are displayed -- can optionally provide additional details of the specific XML version that they were generated from, or provide a means to discover alternative renderings.
+Publication formats -- or the contexts in which they are displayed -- can optionally provide additional details of the specific RFC XML version that they were generated from, or provide a means to discover alternative renderings.

 This document does not stipulate whether production formats are archived.